メインコンテンツ

 Migrate Existing Callback Code to MATLAB File

-You can migrate existing callback code to a MATLAB file.
-A classdef wrapper is created and mask functions are converted to member functions.
-You will have to inspect the mask initialization code and make corrections before executing it.
-For example, you must modify the code to set and get values of variables from the mask workspace in the mask initialization section using the set and get methods.
+You can migrate existing callback code stored in a mask to a MATLAB class file.
+Inspect the mask initialization code and make corrections before executing it.
+For example, you must modify the code to create, modify, or retrieve the values of parameters or variables from the mask workspace in the mask initialization section using the mask workspace methods set and get.

-To migrate the existing callback code, right-click the masked block, from the context menu select Mask > Edit Mask.
+To migrate the existing callback code, right-click the masked block and then select Edit Mask.
 In the Code tab, click Switch Callback Mode and select Callback File.

 In the dialog box, click Yes to migrate the existing callback and save.
 Click No, to save mask callbacks in a separate MATLAB file and without migrating the code.
 Save the mask to save the callback file.

-Note: If you want to store the mask callback in the mask object rather than in a separate MATLAB file, go to Mask Editor, click Code > Switch Callback Mode > select Mask.
+If you want to store the mask callback in the mask object rather than in a separate MATLAB file, in the Code tab, click Switch Callback Mode and select Mask.

 Save Callback File with the Model

-Note: To edit the callback file saved with the model, you must load the model.
+To edit the callback file saved with a model, you must load the model.
 Use the Open option in the toolstrip to open the callback file in MATLAB editor.
+You can also rename a callback file using Save As.